nus-cs2103-AY2021S1/ip/docs/README.md

 6. Display the existing list of tasks
 7. Add a new friend to the friend list
 8. Delete an existing friend from your friend list
-9. Update the information of a friend in your friend list
-10. Display the existing list of friends
+9. Display the existing list of friends

 ### Feature 1
 Add a new task to the current task list.
 A new task can be a ToDo, Deadline